Baruntse Expedition - Nepal Experience

 Overview

-Baruntse (7,168m / 23,517ft): If you look from the Everest area to the extreme southwest corner of the Solo Khumbus, this beautiful ice pyramid falls in your view immediately.
-This expedition offers the ideal introduction to high altitude and expedition mountaineering and to get to know Nepal.
-With the previous ascent of Mera Peak at 6,476m / 21,247 ft height, we are well prepared and acclimatized, hence can start directly towards the summit of Baruntse shortly after arrival at the base camp.
+With the previous ascent of Mera Peak at 6,476m / 21,247 ft height, we are well prepared and acclimatized.
+Hence, we can start directly towards the summit of Baruntse shortly after arrival at the base camp.
 Due to the partly very remote region and the varied program, beginners, as well as mountain professionals, can still take home unique experiences from our expedition.
 We are looking forward to your request and participation (Nepal, 32 days).

 Expedition leaders